...

 Kyoto Imperial Palace (京都御所)

 Kyoto Imperial Palace is the highlight of Kyoto Gyoen National Garden.
-The former residence of the Japanese emperor has splendid Japanese-style buildings from centuries ago and gorgeously maintained gardens.
-By knowing what used to be performed inside each of the buildings, you could picture the lifestyle of the Japanese monarchy a few centuries ago.
+The former residence of the Japanese emperor features splendid Japanese-style buildings from centuries past and beautifully maintained gardens.
+By knowing what was once performed inside each of the buildings, you can picture the lifestyle of the Japanese monarchy a few centuries ago.

-For more information, refer to our article on Kyoto Imperial Palace.
+For more information, refer to our article on the Kyoto Imperial Palace.

 Kyoto Sento Imperial Palace (京都仙洞御所)

 Sento Imperial Palace, also known as Sento Gosho, was built in 1630.
-It was Emperor Emeritus’s living quarter.
+It was the Emperor Emeritus’s living quarters.
 As no restoration took place after the fire hazard in 1854, only the palace’s garden and tea house remain today.

 The term “Sento” was taken from the immortals in Chinese culture.
 It symbolizes the world of immortals who live in the deep mountains away from madding crowds.